ak47/ak47.github.io/no_ego/src/pages/seeking-capitalism-fruits.md

 ---
-title: "Capitalism such a fragile 🐼 😿"
+title: "Capitalism such a fragile"
 date: "2020-04-08"
 ---

+🐼 😿

 We come to understand that 🌎 does not empathize with 👨‍👩‍👧‍👦👨‍👨‍👧‍👦👩‍👩‍👧‍👦👨‍👧‍👦👩‍👧‍👦.
 To persist is the definition of 🤪.
 This inevitable march to 💩👻 does 😱.